RCODI/rcodi-blog/content/publication/brunswicker-adoption-2018-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The Adoption of Open Innovation in Large Firms
+title: 'The Adoption of Open Innovation in Large Firms: Practices, Measures, and Risks A survey of large firms examines how firms approach open innovation strategically and manage knowledge flows at the project level.'
 subtitle: ''
 summary: ''
 authors: